How do I apply?

-Our students required to be in school Monday- Friday from 8:10 am to 3:15 pm.
-Our building hours are Monday-Friday from 7:30 am to 4 pm.
+Our students required to be in school Mondays, Tuesday, Thursday, and Friday from 8:00 am to 3:15 pm and Wednesday from 8:00 am to 12:00 pm.
+Our building hours are Monday-Friday from 7:30 am to 3:30 pm.
+Summer hours vary.

 Is there transportation available for students to use get to/from school?

 Rosa Parks provides one bus pass (10 rides) per student each week.
-In the mornings, students are to ride the city bus lines downtown to the Rochester Public Library where a staff member will pick them up to bring them to school.
-In the afternoons, a staff member will drop them off at the Hilton building downtown by the bus area where they will take the city bus lines home.
+In the mornings, students are to ride the city bus lines downtown to the Mayo Civic Center where a staff member will pick them up to bring them to school.
+In the afternoons, a staff member will drop off downtown in front the bus area, where they will take the city bus lines home.

 What is Project Based Learning?